 - Step 7 – Make sure everything is nice and tight and test out the loop with pulls and weight tests before using it in actual fishing.

 There you have it!
 That’s your primary or standard dropper loop in 7 quick and easy steps!
-“101 Knots” has this 4 step image shortcut if you’ve mastered the 7 steps:
+“101 Knots” has this 4-step image shortcut if you’ve mastered the seven steps:

 Tutorial 2 – Double Twist Dropper Loop

-This loop is a variation of the dropper loop that also is favored for close to the surface fishing and multi-hook lines.
+This loop is a variation of the dropper loop that also is favoured for close to the surface fishing and multi-hook lines.